 Welcome to the Cooper Lab

-Post-translational protein modifications, including phosphorylation and ubiquitinylation, are well known to regulate protein functions as cells respond to their environments.
-We have been studing the roles of protein phosphorylation, by protein-tyrosine kinases, and ubiquitylation, by phosphotyrosine-targeted ubiquitin ligases, in regulating various aspects of cell and developmental biology.
-Specifically, we have found that protein tyrosine-phosphorylation and ubiquitylation regulate cell proliferation, transformation and migration in normal and cancer cells.
-Current work in the lab uses the tools of molecular, cellular and developmental biology to understand the mechanisms involved.
+We investigate the roles of two types of post-translational modification, protein-tyrosine phosphorylation and ubiquitination, in cell and developmental biology.
+We have found that protein tyrosine-phosphorylation and phosphotyrosine-directed ubiquitination regulate cell proliferation, transformation and migration in normal and cancer cells.
+We use the tools of molecular, cellular and developmental biology to understand the mechanisms involved.

 Time lapse movie of cortical neurons in slice culture.
 Neurons were labeled three days previously by in utero electroporation.
 Many cells express a red fluorescent nuclear marker and a subset expresses a green actin marker.
 Neurons that have finished migrating appear to move downwards because the top of the slice was fixed during the movie.
 Note the protrusive activity.
 (Susumu Antoku)